-This guitar lesson provides you some diagrams and formula charts about the dominant pentatonic scale, aka mixolydian pentatonic, a misunderstood but a very useful pentatonic scale that any beginner should know.
+This guitar lesson provides some diagrams and formula charts about the dominant pentatonic scale, aka mixolydian pentatonic, a misunderstood, but a very useful pentatonic scale that any beginner should know.
 This modal pentatonic scale is a very good and efficient choice for soloing over dominant 7 chords.

-You want to improve your jazz guitar soloing skills on 7b9 chords, therefore the dominant 7b9 pentatonic scale is a very good alternative to the diminished scale.
+When you want to improve your jazz guitar soloing skills on 7b9 chords, the dominant 7b9 pentatonic scale is a very good alternative to the diminished scale.
 It belongs the altered pentatonic scales family.
 It is very easy to play when you want a smaller scale while highlighting the b9 of a dominant seventh chord.